 Take Rte.
 128 North (toward Gloucester) to Exit 17 (Grapevine Road).
 Turn left off of the exit ramp and continue past Gordon College.
 Take your first right onto Rte.
 22 (Rubbly Road).
 Turn left at the first stop sign (Essex Street).
 The entrance to Gordon-Conwell Theological Seminary will be 200 yards ahead on the right.
-Follow the “Ockenga Institute” signs.
+Follow Billy Graham Way to the Academic Center or follow the conference signs.

 For more directions to campus, click here.

-Walk-in registrations are not accepted for either event.
+Walk-in registrations are not accepted.
 Please register early.
-Mail-in registrations must be post-marked more than five business days prior to the seminar to be accepted.
+Mail-in registrations must be post-marked more than ten business days prior to the seminar to be accepted.
 For any questions regarding registration, call 1 (800) 294-2774.

-- Mail in a registration form (see brochure for form) with payment included (checks made out to "GCTS") to:
+- Mail in a registration form ten business days prior to seminar (see brochure for form) with payment included (checks made out to "GCTS") to: